pbca26/electrum-proxy/README.md

 ## Supported calls

+### Electrum protocol 1.4 is supported only for selected methods

 Refer to Electrum Server doc for method specific params and outputs https://github.com/kyuupichan/electrumx/blob/master/docs/PROTOCOL.rst

 ### All calls are required to have a target Electrum server's IP and a port.